 How long is apple crisp good for?
-Apple crisp is best the first few days after you make it.
-However, if you need to store apple crisp for longer, remove from the cast iron pan and store in the fridge for up to four days.
+Apple crisp is good in the fridge for about four days.

-What are the best apples to use?
-I typically use a combo of cortland, empire and granny smith apples.
+What apples should you use?
+I typically use any combo of the following: cortland, empire, honey crisp, braeburn, mutsu, pink lady and granny smith apples.
 These are all good baking and eating apples and have a variety of textures and flavors.
 I’d recommend not using all of one type of apple to get a deeper flavor and the best texture.
 Some types of apples, like red delicious, will break down very quickly and become mushy.
 I’d avoid them if possible for this application.

-What type of oats is best to use?
+What types of oats do you use for apple crisp?
 I use old fashioned oats or rolled oats.
 Avoid instant cooking oats or quick oats because they will break down while baking.
 It is best to avoid steel cut oats as well because they will not have a great texture.

 You May Also Like